Zangezur corridor: As a pan-Turkic agenda

-According to Iranian-born American political scientist Shireen Hunter, Turkey has been trying for a long time to establish a direct link to Azerbaijan by eliminating Iran's access to Armenia.
-Hunter explains that "Turkey has long wanted to have a land route to Azerbaijan and from there to northern Iran and Central Asia".
-She added: "if Turkey decides to push its long-held ambition of creating a direct link to the republic of Azerbaijan by eliminating Iran's access to Armenia, then the risk of escalation will increase".
+Azeri President Aliyev has said multiple times that the corridor will "unite the whole Turkic world."
+Turkey has long sought to establish a direct land corridor to Azerbaijan, with numerous sources stating that this ambition was a driving factor behind the Armenian Genocide, as the Armenian population stood geographically in the way.
+Genocide Watch characterizes the corridor as a pan-Turkic project which "will cost thousands of Armenian lives."
+The Lemkin Institute for Genocide Prevention has criticized the international community for not adequately addressing the situation and has stated that the seizure of Armenia's Syunik region would "realize the pan-Turkic dream that fueled the Armenian Genocide" adding that Azerbaijan's "actions extend far beyond mere territorial disputes, touching upon the very existence of Armenia and Armenians in what is left of their ancestral homeland."

-Ahmad Kazemi, the author of the book Security in South Caucasus, told Iran's Strategic Council on Foreign Relations that "Azerbaijan is seeking to establish the so-called pan-Turkist illusionary Zangezur corridor in south of Armenia under the pretext of creating connectivity in the region", arguing that "this corridor is not compatible with any of the present geopolitical and historical realities of the region".
+Ahmad Kazemi, academic on Eurasian issues, asserts that Azerbaijan is using the pretext of creating connectivity in the region to establish "the so-called pan-Turkic illusionary Zangezur corridor" which he argues is "not compatible with any of the present geopolitical and historical realities of the region."

-Since the end of the Second Nagorno-Karbakh War, Azerbaijan has increasingly promoted irredentist claims to Armenian territory which it describes as "Western Azerbaijan."
-In September 2022, pro-government media and certain Azerbaijani officials briefly promoted the irredentist concept of the “Goycha-Zangazur Republic” which claims all of southern Armenia.
-Azerbaijani member of parliament Hikmat Babaoghlu condemned the idea, arguing that it weakens Azerbaijan's public case to create the Zangezur corridor.
+Since the end of the Second Nagorno-Karabakh War, Azerbaijan has increasingly promoted expansionist and irredentist claims to Armenian territory.
+These include referring to Armenia as "Western Azerbaijan."
+Additionally, in 2022 pro-government media and Azerbaijani officials briefly promoted the irredentist concept of the “Goycha-Zangazur Republic” which claims all of southern Armenia.
+Azerbaijani parliamentarian Hikmat Babaoghlu criticized the idea, stating that it weakens Azerbaijan's public case to create the Zangezur corridor.